ultrasonic/ultrasonic/CONTRIBUTING.md

 First, see if your issue haven’t been yet reported [here](https://github.com/ultrasonic/ultrasonic/issues), then, please, first discuss the change you wish to make via [a new issue](https://github.com/ultrasonic/ultrasonic/issues/new).

+By default Pull Request should be opened against **develop** branch, PR against **master** branch should be used only for critical bugfixes.

 ### Here are a few guidelines you should follow before submitting:
 1. **License Acceptance:** All contributions must be licensed as [GNU GPLv3](LICENSE) to be accepted.
 Use `git commit --signoff` to acknowledge this.